octokit/fixtures/README.md

 node bin/record --update
 ```

-To record a selected scenarios, pass their names to the record command.
+To record selected scenarios, pass their names to the record command.
 You can combine that with the `--update` flag.

 ```